m-schmutz/CTF-Writeups/format_magic.md

 Here we can see where the jpg image ends.

 ## Extracting the Zip Archive
 If we refer to the [list](https://en.wikipedia.org/wiki/List_of_file_signatures) of file signatures, we can see that the *magic bytes* at the beginning of a zip archive are *50 4B 03 04*.
 Looking at the bytes right after the end of the jpg, we can see that they are *FF 4B 03 04.* As you can see, the only difference between the two is that the *50* has been swapped out with *FF*.
 This is why binwalk did not see the beginning of the zip file and only the end.
-If we change the byte right after “D9” from “FF” to “50”, we will be able to extract the zip archive as its own file.
+If we change the byte right after *D9* from *FF* to *50*, we will be able to extract the zip archive as its own file.
 After changing the byte, the file should look as follows in hexedit:

 ![hexedit_2](format_magic_images/hexedit_2.png)